ehendrix23/tesla_dashcam/README.rst

     - New: Option  --no-faststart for not setting the faststart flag in the video files as doing this can result in encoding failures on network shares `Issue #62 <https://github.com/ehendrix23/tesla_dashcam/issues/62>`_
     - New: Option --temp_dir to provide a different path to store the temporary video files that are created `Issue #67 <https://github.com/ehendrix23/tesla_dashcam/issues/67>`_
     - New: Description metadata to include video was created by tesla_dashcam with version number.
-    - Changed: WIDESCREEN layout will now by default show the front camera on top with higher resolution compared to others due to incorporation of rear camera
+    - Changed: WIDESCREEN layout (now MOSAIC in 0.1.21) will now by default show the front camera on top with higher resolution compared to others due to incorporation of rear camera
     - Changed: Include folder SentryClips in default source list if no source provided (SavedClips was already default).
     - Changed: Check to ensure that Python version is at required level or higher (currently 3.7).
     - Changed: Existence of font file (provided or default) will be checked and error returned if not existing.